-So far, I’ve played around thirty games of Scythe (read my Scythe review here).
-I have been playing predominantly digital edition, since it allows me to play more games and play whenever I want.
+So far, I’ve played around thirty games of Scythe.
+I have been playing predominantly digital edition since it allows me to play more games and play whenever I want.
 I have developed some Scythe strategy tips of my own, but I am still struggling to beat the AI at medium strength.

-Also, I wasn’t giving too much importance on the coin earning itself.
-As you can read in my original review, I was under the impression that you get most of the end game points by other means and that your treasury is just a bonus on top.
-Experience showed me, that the winner actually gets as much as 40% (my rough estimate, don’t quote me on that) of his end coinage from his treasury.
+Also, I wasn’t giving too much importance to the coin earning itself.
+As you can read in my original review, I was under the impression that you get most of the end-game points by other means and that your treasury is just a bonus on top.
+Experience showed me, that the winner gets as much as 40% (my rough estimate) of his end coinage from his treasury.
+Which is a lot.

-Another thing that was pretty obvious, was that you must always try to use your both – top and bottom row – actions.
-Since turns are (soft) capped (it ends roughly over 18-22 turns), there is only a limited amount of time to get the stars and you have to make every turn count.
+Another pretty obvious thing was that you must always try to use both – top and bottom-row – actions.
+Since turns are (soft) capped (it ends roughly after 18-22 turns), there is only a limited amount of time to get the stars and you have to make every turn count.
 Of course, this is much easier said than done and is one of the key player skills in Scythe.

 My next move was to turn to our uncle Google for answers.
 Surely, there are guides online that give good tips.
-And there are – and in this article I will present you what I have learned in a compressed and (hopefully) easy to read way.
+And there are – and in this article, I will present to you what I have learned in a compressed and (hopefully) easy-to-read way.

 Know Your Strengths and Weaknesses

 When I started, I did realize that each faction has its specialty, but I didn’t know enough to fully take benefit of their abilities.
 Well, I (and you) should.
 Since there are only five factions (in the base game), that shouldn’t be too hard.

 Combine this with the fact, that every faction has a fixed starting location and you already know which resources are at hand and which are not.
 Now you only need your mat to start working on the foundations of your game plan.